antixenoinitiative/axiwiki/builds.md

 -   **Fast Shieldless Builds** (Cold Orbiters) - Fast ships that use no shield and cold mechanics to evade damage. **Generally recommended for all skill levels.**

--   **Slow Shielded Builds** (Shield Tanks) - Slow ships with large shields, using reboots to regenerate shields periodically. **Much more difficult to fly and not recommended for beginners.**
+-   **Slow Shielded Builds** (Shield Tanks) - Slow ships with large shields, using reboots to regenerate shields periodically. **Much more difficult to fly and not recommended for absolute beginners.
+You have been warned - the technique for flying shielded fits is different from cold orbiting.**

 In addition, there are many different AX activities, and the builds for them can be quite different:
 - **Solo Builds** - One commander, one (or more) interceptors.
 These builds form the basis of all other builds, and you should always start here.